 Services will start and stop.
 When they start, they will inform the lookup services, and sometime after they stop, they will be removed from the lookup services.
-However, many times other services or clients will want to know when services start or are removed.
-For example, an editor may want to know if a disk service has started so that it can save its file; a graphics display program may want to know when printer services start up; the user interface for a camera may want to track changes in disk and printer services so that it can update the Save and Print buttons; and so on.
+However, there are a lot of times when other services or clients will want to know when services start or are removed.
+For example, an editor may want to know if a disk service has started so that it can save its file; a graphics display program may want to know when printer services start up; the user interface for a camera may want to track changes in disk and printer services so that it can update the Save and Print buttons.